Will James Harden Be On The Nets Next Season?

 Fischer also noted concerns for Harden such as the rotation patterns, and Irving's availability as only a part-time player.

-On Tuesday, before the Nets take on the Los Angeles Lakers, head coach Steve Nash was asked about the rumors, and his answer can be seen in the tweet that is embedded below from the Twitter account of SNY's Nets Videos.
+On Tuesday, before the Nets faced the Los Angeles Lakers, head coach Steve Nash was asked about the rumors, and his answer can be seen in the tweet that is embedded below from the Twitter account of SNY's Nets Videos.

 "I'm not sure what to believe," Nash said.
 "James and I speak all the time, I think we have a great relationship, so I'm not sure the validity of these comments to be honest with you."